 (SOUNDBITE OF SONG, "OH MY MY")

 BARBER: Absolutely.
 I think, I mean, I still have shy moments.
-But when it comes to my career, I feel like I've stepped up and I've been encouraged enough along the way that it's allowed me to become more confident.
+But when it comes to my career, I feel I've stepped up and I've been encouraged enough along the way that it's allowed me to become more confident.
 I am not one of these people that was born to live on the stage and to be in the lights.
 That was, you know, my parents are the opposite of show biz parents.
-You know, they're - my dad's a scientist and my mom's a teacher and neither of them are at all musical.
+You know, they're - my dad's a scientist and my mom is a teacher and neither of them are at all musical.
 So, it's very interesting that they happen to have two professional musicians for kids.
-My brother, Matthew Barber, is also a professional musician so.
-Yeah, we've both worked through our shyness.
+My brother, Matthew Barber, is also a professional musician, so - yeah, we've both worked through our shyness.

 GREENE: You can certainly hear that.
 Singer-songwriter Jill Barber.
 She just finished her tour in the United States.
 Her new album, "Mischievous Moon," is available now.
 Jill, thanks so much for joining us.